johnib/ravendb-mcp/README.md

 - Node.js 16+
 - RavenDB 7.x
 - One of the following authentication methods:
-  - API Key
-  - Certificate (.pfx file)
+  - Certificate (.pfx or .pem file)
-  - Username and password
+  - Non-secured mode (no authentication)

 ## Installation